Taking control: Why the Personal Data Protection Bill is a game changer

 Cabinet clears Citizenship Amendment Bill, to be tabled in Parliament next week

-In the draft bill, it was stated that any person processing data owes a data to the data principal to process personal data in a fair and reasonable manner.
+In the draft bill, it was stated that any person processing data owes data to the data principal to process personal data in a fair and reasonable manner.
 The privacy of the data principal needs to be respected, it was also stated.

 Another key recommendation was that the personal data that is collected must be processed only for the purpose it was collected in the first place.
-In a nut shell this Bill would restrict and also impose conditions on the cross border transfer of personal data.
+In a nutshell, this bill would restrict and also impose conditions on the cross border transfer of personal data.

 Penalty clause: